doot0/cv/.github/README.md

 >Lead Frontend Developer & UI Architect @ Pathship (previously The Graduate, now defunct) *(October 2015 - April 2017) 1 year, 7 months*

-Startup role in education technology.
+Startup role.
 Mostly remote, but around 6 months in total on site in Hong Kong.
-This role was pivotal in helping shape my skill-set into what it is today.
-After joining, the CTO and I binned the entire front-end (which had accrued riduculous technical debt) and rewrote it all in 2 weeks.
+This role helped shape my skill-set into what it is today.
+After joining, the CTO and I binned the and rewrote it all in 2 weeks.
 While here I authored a CSS architecture guide for building hugely scalable and maintainable UI that can be applied to any web codebase which [still holds up to this day](https://github.com/doot0/compago/).
 I eventually became responsible for leading a talented team of 4-5 developers, where I got the chance to exercise my team management and leadership skills.

 - Frontend: Angular JS, Angular JS 2, Vue.js, SCSS
 - Backend: Node.js